rebelcl0ud/bl0g/posts/2024-04-16-[86]-what-about-that book-app.md

 _runs local_ annnnd... we got some dummy data loaded on the screen, success.

+## inserting a book - forms, Zod, revalidatePath(), useRef()
+Some things to now look into:
+At the moment, it is a typical form that takes a book title, author and some notes.
+There isn't much styling as my main focus is functionality.
+I started by making a file for my action, `createBook`.
+This function will extract the data (`formData`) into an object where I'll use `.get()` method and test it out.
+I'm sure uneccessary to alot of folks, but I tend to `console.log` each bit as I go.

+Next, validating the data and preparing it before you send it off to the database.
+I want to make sure I have it in the correct format and correct types.
+To handle this, it is possible to do it manually, but I came across a library to simplify the task, Zod.

+One thing, I forgot to mention was due to the nature of the actions file `use server` was added to the top. _What is that?_ In NextJS by adding this I'm marking all exported functions within the file as server functions which can then be imported into client or server components.
+Note: it is possible to also write server actions inside a server copmponent by adding `use server` inside the action.

+Next, inserting the data into the database.
+Here, I used the postgres sdk and the `revalidatePath` from `next/cache`.
+What does that do? it purges cached data on demand for a specified path.
+In other words, once the database has been updated with info submitted, the `/books` path will be revalidated and fresh data will be fetched.

+Next, the form input values don't clear after being submitted.
+To clear this we can use a hook, `useRef`.
+We can access the form element using this hook which will return the form object that contains the `reset()` method.
+Hooks can only be used in client components, putting `use client`at the top of the Form componet file will mark it as one.

 ## next steps, to be continued...
 This will continue to get filled as I work through the project.